duckietown/duckietown-lx/ros-template/README.md

 ## Phase 1: Notebooks walkthrough

+If there are any notebooks in the exercises (there are none in this template) then you can execute them with the following procedure.

  - Build the workspace with:

   💻$ `dts exercises build`

  - Run the notebooks **with the `--vnc` flag**